-Before installing the insulation, each sheet of rigid insulation should have preformed slotted 0.25 inch by 3 inch (6mm by 80mm) cutouts or should be marked on 16 to 17-inch centers (400–435 mm) to indicate where ties should be inserted through the rigid insulation.
+Before installing the insulation, each sheet of rigid insulation should have preformed slotted 0.47 in x 3.13 in (12 mm x 80 mm) cutouts or should be marked on 16 to 17-inch centers (400–435 mm) to indicate where ties should be inserted through the rigid insulation.
 The long direction of the cutouts is to be perpendicular to the panel supports.

 Place rigid insulation board on poured concrete immediately after screeding (within approximately 15–30 minutes).

 Work in a methodical manner to place rigid insulation sheets, edge to edge, from one end of the panel to the other.
 Use care to ensure each insulation sheet is positioned according to the approved details for the project.

 After the first insulation sheet is in place, it may be helpful to set each subsequent sheet on the face of the previous sheet then slide it into place, allowing it to drop into position adjacent to the previous sheet.